KlevisMema/SafeShare/README.md

 6. [Setup Instructions](#6-setup-instructions)

 ## 1. Introduction
 The project aims to implement a secure system for handling common expenses within a group, emphasizing security aspects in data storage and transmission.
-This project only run on x64
+This project only runs on x64
 Windows 10.

 ### Key Points